-Cortona is one of the most ancient of all Tuscan hill towns.
-Historians believe Etruscans founded the town in the 8th century B.C.
+Cortona is one of the most ancient of Tuscan hill towns.
+Chroniclers in the Middle Ages believed it was as old as Troy.

-Here’s a snapshot glance of what you can see with one day in Cortona:
+Here’s a quick glance of what you can see with one day in Cortona:

 - Via Nazionale